Vietnam.vn - Nền tảng quảng bá Việt Nam

 Workers repairing boats at Nguyen Thi Phuong's workshop.
 Photo: Hoang Nam

-Depending on the extent of damage, each boat takes from 5 days to a month to repair, costing from several million to tens of millions of dong each.
+Depending on the level of damage, each boat takes from 5 days to a month to repair, costing from several million to tens of millions of dong each.
 Because the price of wood is so expensive, the workshop often buys old boats of good quality to pry up the wood for reuse.
 The materials used to build boats are usually Sao and Cam Xe wood, which are water-resistant, hard, flexible and easy to bend and shape.

 Located next to his daughter's workshop, the shipbuilding facility of Mr. Nguyen Van Gam (78 years old) has been abandoned for many years, the dock (where boats are brought in, then water is drained, and the dam is closed for repairs) has been filled in.